This post on Notre Dame de Lorette is part of a series on the Great War sites of the Western Front in France and Belgium.

 There is ample parking close to Notre Dame de Lorette and L’Anneau de la mémoire.
 Park here to visit both places – they are barely ten metres apart across a narrow road.
 When you are outside the cemetery the paving is level and smooth without a kerb as you cross the road.

-There were toilets when we visited but other visitors report that it can be hit-and-miss whether or not they are open.
+When we visited, there were toilets available but other visitors report that it can be hit-and-miss whether or not they are open.
 I suggest visiting after a lunchtime loo break or, as we did, visiting the museum at Lens or Vimy first.

 Pin these images for later reference before we move on to L’Anneau de la mémoire!